 - Unlimited liability.
 General partners are individually responsible for the obligations of the business, creating personal risk.

 - Limited life.
 A partnership may end upon the withdrawal or death of a partner.

 - There is a real possibility of disputes or conflicts between partners which could lead to dissolving the partnership.
 This scenario enforces the need of a partnership agreement.

 As pointed out, unlimited liability exists for partnerships just as for sole proprietorships.
 One way to alleviate this risk is through Limited Liability Partnerships (LLP’s).
 As with LLC’s, LLP’s may offer some tax advantages while providing some risk protection for owners.

 Corporations are probably the dominant form of business organization in the United States, with LLCs being one of the most popular.
 There are a number of LLC formation services you can use to expedite this process.
 Although fewer in number, corporations account for the lion’s share of aggregate business receipts in the U.S. economy.
-A corporation is a legal entity doing business, and is distinct from the individuals within the entity.
+A corporation is a legal entity doing business and is distinct from the individuals within the entity.
 Public corporations are owned by shareholders who elect a board of directors to oversee primary responsibilities.
 Along with standard, for-profit corporations, there are charitable, not-for-profit corporations.